rednotion/parallel_esn/README.md

 ## **Empirical Testing & Results**

-For the fine-grained parallelism experiment, we ran the parallel ESN algorithm on a single node for 800 iterations.

-For the coarse-grained parallelism, we tested strong scaling with 800 iterations, and weak scaling with 200 iterations as the base (1 worker node = 200 iterations, ...
-8 worker nodes = 1600 iterations).

 ### Fine-grained (Number of threads)
 <center><img src="https://github.com/rednotion/parallel_esn_web/blob/master/Finegrained.png?raw=true" width="400"></center>
 We started the code parallelization process by using fine-grained changes via OpenMP.
 To see the resulting speed-up of the code we ran the previous test on a single shared-memory machine and varied the number of threads between one and four (the number of cores on the AWS m4.2xlarge instance).
 The speed-up is shown in the above figure.
 The primary takeaway from our results is that by using OpenMP we are indeed able to get a speed-up; however, it is not close to linear.
 We believe this result can be attributed to two causes: